kalideming/unsolicited-advice/unsolicited-advice-app/README.md

 ## Objectives + Core Features
 Unsolicited Advice acts as a repository for unwanted guidance.
 As a user, I can:

-1. View all unsolicited advice on the homepage.
-Each submission will appear as a card on the homepage, organized into rows.

-2. Filter the unsolicited advice by category (e.g. romance, work, mental health, etc.) and/or recipient (e.g. mom, coworker, husband, friend).

-3. Search the unsolicited advice database via keyword.
+1. Immediately be directed to a home landing page, where I can read about Unsolicited Advice, what it is, and what it does.

+2. Click the navigation button for "All The Shit Advice" and be directed to a page containing all the advice submissions on a single page.
+This page will render without refreshing, using client-side routing.

+3. Utilize the search bar on the "All The Shit Advice" page, typing in a keyword that will filter through the database based on the "advice" key's value.

+4. Click the link in the Nav Bar and be directed to the "Add Your Shit" page.
+This page will also render without refreshing, using client-side routing.

-4. Add my own unsolicited advice by inputting the following fields:
+5. Add my own unsolicited advice by inputting the following fields:
     - Category/Theme
     - Recipient Relation
     - Advice

-5. Update and delete advice from the repository.
+The advice will then be added to database, thus being rendered when I navigate to the "All The Shit Advice" page.

+## Bonus Objective:

 6. If after adding my own unsolicited advice, I still have the unbearable urge to spew my self-declared enlightenment at others, I can head to the bottom of the page and click "Generate Advice" button, which will provide me with a randomized sage quote from a famous figure via an external API, because it is better to regurgitate a blanket-statement from Ghandi than tell someone how to live their lives.